yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 doesn't disrupt our high level simulation.

 The implication of bidirectionality for our simulation is that we can trace rays in reverse: from the relatively few points we are interested in towards light sources.
-For infinite number of rays the we would have reached the same answer either way, but with our finite limitations, we have higher chance of sucessfully completing the path between the light source and the camera going backwards [big-lights].
-With both forward and reverse raytracing, we keep track of how much energy we loose with each bounce.
+For infinite number of rays we would have reached the same answer either way, but with our finite limitations, we have higher chance of sucessfully completing the path between the light source and the camera going backwards [big-lights].
+With both forward and reverse raytracing, we keep track of how much energy we lose each bounce.
 Because these energy losses (also called attenuation) multiply, and multiplication is commutative, this works out the same regardless of the direction we trace the ray in.

 [big-lights]: Because light sources are usually bigger than our camera, and even if the ray escapes the scene, we can sample a background skybox to get some ambient value of light.